 The diagnosis of traumatic carpal tunnel syndrome depends on a history of trauma within the last few months that involved pain or injury to the forearms.
-It also depends on the presence of the signs of carpal tunnel, keeping in mind what is innervated by the median nerve.
+It also depends on the presence of the signs of carpal tunnel, keeping in mind what the median nerve innervates.

-One test that is done for the diagnosis of carpal tunnel syndrome is the Tinel’s sign.
+One of the tests for diagnosing carpal tunnel syndrome is the Tinel’s sign.
 This is a test where the doctor taps on the median nerve in the wrist.
-If the patient experiences a sudden “zing” in the hand, the Tinel’s sign is considered to be positive.
+If the patient experiences a sudden “zing” in the hand, the Tinel’s sign is positive.

 The Phalen’s sign is a test where the patient flexes both wrists and puts the backs of the hands together.
-If the patient has numbness or tingling of the hand when this maneuver is performed, the Phalen’s sign is considered positive for carpal tunnel.
-In addition, the doctor checks the two point discrimination of the hand to check for numbness.
+If the patient has numbness or tingling in the hand when the doctor performs this maneuver, the Phalen’s sign is positive for carpal tunnel.
+In addition, the doctor checks the two-point discrimination of the hand to check for numbness.

 The doctor can do EMG or electromyography.
 This involves inserting a tiny needle into the muscles of the arm and hand to see where the nerve is not conducting enough electricity to the muscles.
-Nerve conduction studies can be done to see which nerves are damaged.
+To determine the damaged nerves, doctors perform nerve conduction studies.

-X-rays can check for other problems, such as osteoarthritis, bones that might have been recently broken or any dislocated bones.
+X-rays can check for other problems, such as osteoarthritis, as well as broken bones or any dislocated bones that took place recently.

-Ultrasound can be done to assess the size of the median nerve.
-It is an inexpensive test; however, its usefulness is as yet unknown.
+Ultrasound helps in assessing the size of the median nerve.
+It is an inexpensive test; however, its usefulness is yet unknown.
 A better test is the MRI, which can detect swelling of the median nerve, narrowing of the carpal tunnel and the possibility of a loss of circulation of the blood through the carpal tunnel.